epicmaxco/vuestic-ui/packages/docs/pages/getting-started.md

 # Quick start

-Vue CLI is fresh and well loved tool that simplifies development and hides complexity of build process.
-By wrapping Webpack it achieves high flexibility with flatter learning curve.
+Vue CLI is fresh and well-loved tool that simplifies development and hides complexity of build process.
+By wrapping Webpack it achieves high flexibility with gentle learning curve.

 ## Vue CLI install